Comparative Literature MA 2025 entry

 As well as exploring the different cultural, socio-political, and historical forces that have helped form national and transnational canons, the course also focuses on close reading and introduces you to comparative methodologies and literary theories, developing your analytical, descriptive, and evaluative skills.
 You will have the opportunity to read, discuss, and present reasoned arguments, and work on writing with precision, clarity and creativity.

-If you are taking Comparative Literature with a modern language, you will have the opportunity to take an integrated year abroad between second and third year in a country in which the language you study is spoken.
-For information about other study abroad options, please see the study abroad site.
+Comparative Literature is also available to study as a joint degree and, if you study Comparative Literature with a modern language, you will have the opportunity to take an integrated year abroad between second and third year in a country in which the language you study is spoken.

 Start date